autoemulate.core.compare#

 - static list_emulators()[source]#

-Return a dataframe with model names of all available emulators.
+Return a dataframe with info on all available emulators.

 - Returns: